We judge ourselves by what we know we’re capable of

 - Why have they created those expectations for themselves?

+There is nothing more important than living in full alignment to the expectations that you set for yourself in life.
 When you’re 90 years old, this is what you’ll look back on to assess whether or not your life was a success.
 Everything else is noise.
+The great thing is: you get to choose your expectations.
+And you get to choose the areas of life those expectations fall in.

 This reminds me of a powerful quote from the Gospel of Thomas: